carsten-riedel/Coree.Template.Project/README.md

 ## .NET Class library
 This template provides a foundation for building a .NET compatible library.
 It includes an MSTest project for testing the functionality you develop.
 The template is structured to support NuGet packaging and publishing, requiring an author's specification for these purposes.

+The test project is the primary source of functionality in this template.
+To ensure it meets your specific project needs, you should tailor and integrate it accordingly.
+I pre-configured most variables to minimize the effort required in delving deeply into each documentation, streamlining your setup process.
+If you keep the default setting, you can remove the test project without any impact.

 **Features:**

 - **MSTest Project**: Integrated for robust functionality testing.